mmaquer2/noisy-byte/readme.md

 this app is a basic client-server with cache architecture that allows users to create, read, update, and delete data.

+## deployments

+this app is not intended for production use. but to deploy the app to a cloud provider, you can use the following steps to run the docker images in the cloud service of your choosing.

+wip

 ## experiments

 wip (look at the experiments folder for more info)